 Best methods to control Wild Onions/Garlic

-Removing the plant/bulb mechanically
+Removing the plant/bulb by digging

 If you don’t have 300 plants poking up through your grass, then this is the most effective organic way to do remove/kill the plant.
 Also, it can be more effective than chemical, since the herbicide will often fall right off the stalks or leaves, as they are quite narrow.
 One very important tip is that you should wait until after a rain to dig out the bulbs, as it is much easier in moist/wet ground.
 And above all else – you must make sure you get all of the bulbs/roots.